Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 - Lots of calls out over TCP traffic.

 ### Wireshark
-Some interesting DNS requests:
+Interesting DNS requests observed:

 - `bayernbadabum.com`
     - This domain has 20 hits for being malicious and related to malware: https://www.virustotal.com/gui/domain/bayernbadabum.com
-    - The urlscan result shows the following text: “this is a sinkhole”; meaning this site has likely been turned into a sinkhole due to the malicious activity
+    - The urlscan result shows the following text: `“this is a sinkhole”`; meaning this site has likely been turned into a sinkhole due to the malicious activity.
     - https://urlscan.io/result/e09137d9-579e-4aab-931a-a95b61bf6164/
 - `4.0.0.10.in-addr.arpa`
 - `200.197.79.204.in-addr.arpa`